legacywebhub/investmentsite/README.md

 * A single function handles account credit and debit, saves the transaction record and sends appropriate notification
 * Users can get their investment details in PDF format
 * Gets users location and timezone on sign up and profile settings
+* crypto qr code are generated from address
 * Ajax and animations